Vincent Wildlife Trust

-Vincent Wildlife Trust (VWT) was founded in 1975 by the late Honourable Vincent Weir.
-It is a charity that focuses on mammal conservation in Britain and Ireland.
-Its Head Office is in Herefordshire, with local offices in south-west England, Wales and Ireland.
+Vincent Wildlife Trust (VWT) was founded in 1975 by the Honourable Vincent Weir (1935-2014).
+It is a charity that focuses on mammal conservation in Britain, Ireland and mainland Europe.
+Its Head Office is in Herefordshire, with local offices in southwest England, Scotland, Wales and Ireland.

 Background

 Vincent Weir was the younger son of Andrew Weir, second Baron Inverforth.
 He was educated at Malvern College and on leaving school, Vincent joined the family firm, the Andrew Weir Group.

-In 1975, Vincent established Vincent Wildlife Trust, to focus initially on the status of the otter.
+In 1975, Vincent established Vincent Wildlife Trust to focus initially on the status of the otter.
 Other species the Trust has been or is involved with include the water vole, dormouse, stoat, weasel, polecat, pine marten and the rarer species of bats in Britain, notably the horseshoe bats, Bechstein's bat and barbastelle and in Ireland, the lesser horseshoe bat.

+Today

+Vincent Wildlife Trust's Vision is that the Trust is a catalyst for mammal conservation.
+Its Mission is to conserve threatened mammals by leading the way with scientifically sound conservation work.

+Survey and monitoring, research, education, training and advocacy together represent the current work of VWT.
+Read its Ten-Year Strategy, which underpins the current direction of VWT’s work.

 Mammal conservation work

 European otter (Lutra lutra)

 National otter surveys of England, Scotland and Wales began in 1977, with the VWT covering Scotland.
 In the 1980s, VWT again surveyed Scotland and also Wales and Ireland.
 In the early 1990s, the VWT also took over the surveying of England.
 The surveys relied on searching for otter spraints.
 The surveys recorded a level of recovery in Britain's otter population between the first round of surveys in the late 1970s and the third round in the early 1990s.